wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 excerpt: >-
   This is Part 1 of the Permaculture Backyard Transformation Project.
-In this post we will describe the current setup of the backyard; describing the current plants, trees and other interesting features
+In this post we will describe the current setup of the backyard; describing the current plants, trees and other interesting features.
 layout: post
 ---